etsuprun/halefdocs/index.rst

 Let's now create a more complex callflow.
 In this section of the tutorial, you will build a text-based chatbot that will:

-1. Ask the user if they like cheese
+1. Ask the user if they like pizza
 2. Save the user's response into the database on our server
 3. Categorize the user's response into the semantic categories of "yes" or "no"
 4. Follow up with an appropriate response ("Me too!
 I love pizza!" or "I'm sorry to hear you don't like pizza.")